C3S/c3spit/README.md

 This software demonstrates how we envision the playlist monitoring in clubs using a blackbox.
 It records audio sgnals from line-in, stores it in a wav file, creates a fingerprint from the wav, uses the fingerprint to query our Echoprint server to see if there is a match in the database (which holds a selection of over 100.000 tracks for testing purposes currently).

-First, clone this git repo:
+First, clone this git repo and enter it:

 git clone https://github.com/C3S/c3spit.git
+cd c3spit

 ## Prerequisites